Satharus/satharus.me/_posts/2019-04-16-whats_foss.md

 ⚠️ Freeware restrictions depend on what the developer wants to set.

-⚠️ You're allowed to improve Source-Available software but not allowed to redeistricute.
-Also, its unlimited use is for the devloper to decide.
+⚠️ You're allowed to improve Source-Available software but not allowed to redistribute.
+Also, its unlimited use is for the developer to decide.

 # Conclusion